Donders-Institute/bidscoin/docs/installation.rst

 BIDScoin installation
 ---------------------

-To install BIDScoin on your system run one of the following commands in your command-line interface / shell (tip: you may want or need to install bidscoin in a `virtual`_ / `conda`_ Python environment):
+To install BIDScoin on your system run one of the following commands in your command-line interface / shell (important tip: you probably want or need to create and activate a `virtual`_ / `conda`_ Python environment first and then):

 .. code-block:: console